 On-call Emergency Team for the Treatment of Heart Attacks

-Loyola is the first hospital in Illinois, and one of few hospitals in the nation, to staff a Heart Attack Rapid Response Team (HARRT)—a team of board-certified, highly experienced interventional cardiologists, nurses and technicians, who are on staff 24 hours a day, seven days a week.
-This team allows Loyola to provide life-saving emergency care to heart attack patients immediately upon arrival at the hospital.
+Loyola’s Heart Attack Rapid Response Team (HARRT) includes board-certified, highly experienced interventional cardiologists, nurses and technicians, who are on staff 24 hours a day, seven days a week.
+This team allows Loyola to provide life-saving emergency care to heart attack patients immediately upon arrival to the hospital.

-Loyola's expert interventional cardiologists each perform approximately 300 angioplasties per year—experience that translates into improved outcomes for Loyola patients.
-Our HARRT specialists achieve the national standard of restoring blood flow within 90-minutes- known as the door-to-balloon time 100 percent of the time.
-Eighty-nine percent of these procedures exceed the national standard with a DTB of 60 minutes or less.
+Loyola's expert, high-volume interventional cardiologists have the experience and proficiency to ensure improved outcomes for our patients.
+Our specialists achieve the national standard of restoring blood flow within 90-minutes- known as the door-to-balloon (DTB) time- 100 percent of the time.
+In fact, 89 percent of these procedures exceed the national standard with a DTB of 60 minutes or less.
 Loyola has achieved a 15-minute door-to-balloon time, one of the fastest achieved anywhere in the country.
 Every minute counts, and shortening DTB time improves outcome after a heart attack.

 Why Choose Loyola for Heart Attack Treatment?